 The first thing to double-check is the wheel size.
 Some small road bikes come with smaller 27.5″ wheels (650b).
 However, the industry standard for road bike wheels is 28″ (700c).

-You can buy aluminum road bike wheels that are usually more affordable or carbon wheels that tend to be more expensive.
+You can buy aluminum road bike wheels, which are usually more affordable, or carbon wheels, which tend to be more expensive.
 If you are looking for deeper section rims, get carbon wheels.
-Aluminum wheels have shallow rims, ideal for climbing or as spare training wheels.
+Aluminum wheels have shallow rims, which are ideal for climbing or as spare training wheels but not for high speeds.

-Depending on the brake type on your bike, buy the disc or rim brake wheels.
+Depending on your bike’s brake type, buy disc or rim brake wheels.
+I recommend clincher tubeless-ready wheels for their riding properties.

 The rim depth depends mainly on the type of terrain you ride in.
-While shallow rim depths of around 25mm are ideal for high-mountainous climbing, 45mm are a sweet spot suitable for flats and hilly terrain.
-Rim depths above 60mm are perfect for flats.
+Shallow rim depths of around 25mm are ideal for high-mountainous climbing.
+Rim depths of around 50mm are a sweet spot suitable for flats and hilly terrain.
+Deep-section wheels above 60mm are perfect for flats and time trials.

-The low weight of wheels doesn’t always mean the better choice.
-The wheels should also be stiff (especially if you are a heavier rider) so they won’t flex under you.
+Wheels’ low weight doesn’t always mean they’re the better choice.
+They should also be stiff (especially if you’re a heavier rider) so they won’t flex under you.
+Too low weight can also compromise durability.